nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 # DietBook User Guide

 ## Introduction
-DietBook is a desktop application targeting NUS students living on campus, optimized for use via a **Command Line Interface**.
-Not only can DietBook track and show the user's food and nutritional intake, it also provides users with a list of commonly eaten food items around and outside NUS.
+DietBook is a desktop application, optimized for use via a **Command Line Interface** (CLI).
+It is designed to **track your food and nutritional intake** as well as provide you with your **daily calorie recommendation**.
+As the application mainly targets _NUS students staying on campus_, it has a **database prepopulated with food items commonly found around NUS**.
+This allows for such food items to be easily added to the list of food items consumed for tracking.

 * Table of Contents
 {:toc}